headerheader

 • Is your money secured by the deposit protection there?
 Or do you have to hope that the worst-case scenario never happens?

 These questions are really fundamental.
-It is all the more surprising how carelessly most providers deal with them.
+It is all the more surprising how carelessly most providers deal with them - in terms of transparency.
 Even with large providers, you sometimes have to delve deep into the privacy policy, read the FAQ, or search around on some support pages to get an answer.
 And with some of them, the answer is not even clear.

 Our tip: You can recognize trustworthy providers by the fact that they inform you transparently before registration about the bank where your blocked account will be, whether you will receive a German IBAN, and whether it is protected by deposit protection.